 J onathan Cohler is recognized throughout the world as “an absolute master of the clarinet” (International Clarinet Association’s Clarinet Magazine).
 Through his performances around the world and on record, he has thrilled an ever widening audience with his incredible musicianship and total technical command.
 His technical feats have been hailed as “superhuman” and Fanfare Magazine has placed him in the pantheon of legendary musicians: “one thinks of Dinu Lipatti.”

-Mr. Cohler’s maintains a busy international schedule with performances this season that take him around the Globe to cities in the United States, Italy, Poland, Spain, Argentina, and Brazil.
-In past seasons, he has toured the United States, Hungary, Spain, Canada, Europe, Japan, Taiwan, China, Venezuela, Brazil, Argentina, Chile, Peru, Mexico and Cuba, and performed at many festivals including those of Tanglewood, Aspen, Domaine Forget (Canada), Campos do Jordao (Brazil), Xativa (Spain), Arezzo (Italy), Rockport, Newport, Martha’s Vineyard and the Hamptons.
+Mr. Cohler’s maintains a busy international schedule with performances this season that take him around the Globe to cities in the United States, Belgium, and Hungary.
+In past seasons, he has toured the United States, Hungary, Canada, Italy, Spain, Poland, Japan, Taiwan, China, Venezuela, Brazil, Argentina, Chile, Peru, Mexico and Cuba, and performed at many festivals including those of Tanglewood, Aspen, Domaine Forget (Canada), Campos do Jordao (Brazil), Xativa (Spain), Arezzo (Italy), Rockport, Newport, Martha’s Vineyard and the Hamptons.
 He has been featured on the prestigious Dame Myra Hess Memorial Concert Series in Chicago, and he has been a frequently invited performer, adjudicator, and clinician at the International Clarinet Association’s annual ClarinetFest and many other clarinet festivals around the world.

 In addition to his work as soloist, Jonathan Cohler is an active chamber musician, chamber music coach, adjudicator, conductor, and pedagogue.
-He collaborates frequently with many well-known musicians and ensembles including Rasa Vitkauskaite, members of the Emerson Quartet, Muir String Quartet, Claremont Trio, Lark Quartet, Moscow Conservatory Trio, Amadeus Trio, New Jersey Chamber Music Society, Boris Berezovsky, Ilya Kaler, Andres Diaz, Charles Neidich, Randall Hodgkinson, Judith Gordon, Andrew Mark, and Janice Weber.
+He collaborates frequently with many well-known musicians and ensembles including Rasa Vitkauskaite, Ilya Kaler, members of the Emerson Quartet, Muir String Quartet, Claremont Trio, Arianna String Quartet, Lark Quartet, Moscow Conservatory Trio, Amadeus Trio, New Jersey Chamber Music Society, Boris Berezovsky, Andres Diaz, Charles Neidich, Randall Hodgkinson, Judith Gordon, Andrew Mark, and Janice Weber.

-Jonathan Cohler is also one of the most sought after chamber music coaches in the country.
-Numerous groups that he has coached have won top prizes in the National Fischoff Chamber Music Competition, the Coleman Chamber Music Competition, and the International Chamber Music Ensemble Competition of the Chamber Music Foundation of New England among others.
+Cohler is a renowned chamber music coach with many of his groups winning top prizes in the National Fischoff Chamber Music Competition, the Coleman Chamber Music Competition, and the International Chamber Music Ensemble Competition of the Chamber Music Foundation of New England among others.

-He has adjudicated numerous competitions in the United States and abroad including the International Clarinet Competition of the European Clarinet Association, Concours de Musique du Canada, the Young Artist Competition of the International Clarinet Association, the Russian-American Music Association Competition, and numerous others at festivals and conservatories around the world.
+He has adjudicated international competitions in the United States and abroad including the International Clarinet Competition of the European Clarinet Association, Concours de Musique du Canada, the Young Artist Competition of the International Clarinet Association, the Russian-American Music Association Competition, and many others at festivals and conservatories around the world.

-Mr. Cohler is the Music Director of the Massachusetts Philharmonic Orchestra, and Artistic Director of the International Woodwind Festival.
+Mr. Cohler is the Music Director of the Massachusetts Philharmonic Orchestra, and founder and director of both the International Woodwind Festival and the Boston Clarinet Academy.
+He is also founder and co-director of Chamber Music Boston.
 For twenty-two years, he was Assistant Conductor of the Youth Philharmonic Orchestra of the New England Conservatory.
-For ten years, he was the Music Director of the Brockton Symphony Orchestra, and he also served for several years as conductor with both the Boston Youth Symphony Orchestras and the Empire State Youth Symphony Orchestra in Albany, New York.
+For ten years, he was the Music Director of the Brockton Symphony Orchestra, and he also served for several years as conductor with both the Boston Youth Symphony Orchestras and the Empire State Youth Orchestra in Albany, New York.
 He is also in demand as a guest conductor around the world with orchestras such as the Simon Bolivar Orchestra of Caracas, Venezuela.

 Mr. Cohler’s clarinet teachers include legendary Boston Symphony Orchestra clarinetist Pasquale Cardillo, Harold Wright, Karl Leister, Charles Neidich and Frank Martin.
 He graduated with high honors in physics from Harvard University.
-He is Professor of Clarinet and Chamber music at the The Boston Conservatory in Boston, and the Longy School of Music of Bard College in Cambridge, Massachusetts.
+He is Professor of Clarinet and Chamber Music at the Longy School of Music of Bard College in Cambridge, Massachusetts.